(Polysomnogram; Overnight Sleep Study; Rapid Eye Movement Studies)

 You will arrive in the evening.
 You will be given time to relax in the room where you will sleep.
 Electrodes will be attached to your head, legs, and chest.
-Other monitors are placed around your chest, near your nose and mouth, and on your finger.
-You will be able to read and relax again until your bedtime.
+Other monitors will be placed around your chest, near your nose and mouth, and on your finger.
+You will be able to read and relax until your bedtime.

 For most of the night, you will be able to move and turn during sleep.
 But, you may be asked to try to sleep in a certain position for part of the night.
 You will be watched by video during the night.
-This will be done in case sensors come loose.
-They can also be taken off so you can use the bathroom if you need to.
-Sometimes, it is clear during the test that you can benefit from an intervention, such as continuous positive airway pressure (CPAP).
+This will be done to make sure that the electrodes do not come loose.
+They can also be taken off to use the bathroom.
+Sometimes, the test may show that you can benefit from a certain treatment, such as continuous positive airway pressure (CPAP).
 This may be started midway through the night.

-Your doctor may ask for an additional test for narcolepsy.
-The test is known as the Multiple Sleep Latency Test (MSLT).
+The doctor may ask for an additional test for narcolepsy.
+This is known as the Multiple Sleep Latency Test (MSLT).
 You will need to stay for part of the next day.
 You will be asked to nap for up to 20 minutes every 2 hours.
 The time it takes you to fall asleep and the time it takes you to go into deep sleep will be measured.

-Your sensors will be removed in the morning.
-In most cases, you will be able to go home.
+The electrodes will be removed in the morning.
+Most people will be able to go home.

 How Long Will It Take?
-TOP

-About 10-12 hours
+About 10 to 12 hours

 Will It Hurt?
-TOP

-Results from this test may be ready right away.
-If not, then they are most often available within 2 weeks.
-Any abnormal breathing or leg movements during sleep will be noted.
-Your doctor will review the results and discuss them with you.
+Results from this test may be ready right away or within two weeks.
+Your doctor will go over the results and discuss them with you.

-There should not be side effects or lasting problems from the study.
+There should not be side effects or lasting problems from this study.
 Call your doctor if you have any concerns.

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.